Jdurairaj-hub/Purchase-Order/README.md

 ## Introduction
 This project is developed for the CSCI 4140 Advanced Database Systems course.
 It is a Purchase Order Management System that includes functionalities for preparing purchase orders (POs), adding lines to POs, and submitting POs.
 The system also allows listing parts and purchase orders.
 The project consists of a frontend built with React, a backend API built with Express.js, and a MySQL database.

+## Deployment
+The application is deployed on an AWS EC2 instance and is accessible via a domain managed by AWS Route 53.
+This setup allows for scalable and reliable hosting of the application.

 ## Prerequisites
 - Node.js (v20.14.0 or higher)
 - MySQL Server (v8.0 or higher)